sharma-swati/Opportunistic/README.md

 - Under the tab "Data, Documentation, Codebooks, SAS Code" choose one of the categories: "Demographics Data", "Dietary Data", "Examination Data", "Laboratory Data", or "Questionnaire Data".
 - For each of these categories there is a list of sub-categories available.
 Clicking the "Doc File" link will provide the information about features in that sub-category and feature names.
 **For example**: Our target of focus (cancer or malignancy) is found under Questionnaire Data -> Medical Conditions -> MCQ220 - Ever told you had cancer or malignancy.
 Under this question the variable name **MCQ220** is what we will use as an identifier in our code.
+**Tip**: If you are looking for a feature, another option is to google "NHANES <feature>".
+This is effective if you have a feature in mind but don't want to go over all possible categories to find it.

+### What you are scored on
+The grade for this task will be seperated into 3 categories
+- **Feature selection, and evaluation**.
+You will be required to explain why certain features were incorporated. empiric evaluation (e.g: mutual information) or a logical explanation for a group of features (e.g: age, geneder are included as demographics, as certain types of cancer affect certain demographics with higher probability.
+As can be seen [here](https://gis.cdc.gov/Cancer/USCS/DataViz.html)).
+- **Preprocessing and feature engineering**.
+Writing your own preprocessing code, explain why you chose a specific imputation technique, or changed the features in a certain way.
+You can support you argument with previous research don

 ## File list:
 - **nhanes.py:** implementation of the data preprocessing logic as well as definition an example dataset.